sreeharsha-rav/sw_basics/algorithms/recursion/README.md

 **fibonacci**

-Generate a fibonacci sequence upto given input length of sequence.
-A fibonacci sequence is a sequence of numbers where each number is the sum of 2 preceding numbers.
-For example, fibonacci sequence of length 7 is _0, 1, 1, 2, 3, 5, 8_.
+Compute the nth fibonacci number for given input.
+A fibonacci sequence is a sequence of numbers where each number is the sum of 2 preceding numbers and the nth fibonacci number would be the nth number in this sequence.
+For example, 7th fibonacci number is _8_ and the corresponding fibonacci sequence is _0, 1, 1, 2, 3, 5, 8_.

-**flatten**

-Given an input multidimensional list, flattens the list to a single dimension.
-For example, if input list is _['a', ['b', ['c', ['d']], 'e'], 'f']_, then the output list is _['a', 'b', 'c', 'd', 'e', 'f']_.